 Geographically, Indonesia is the largest archipelago in the world.
 It is a mountainous country, with the highest peak reaching 4,000 metres above sea level.
-Indonesia is perched on the Ring of Fire with over 400 volcanoes, 100 of which are active.
+Indonesia is perched on the Ring of Fire with more than 400 volcanoes, 100 of which are active.

-After decades of colonialist rule and dictatorship, Indonesia has recently enjoyed a period of relative political stability with a democratically-elected government since 1999, although not without some challenges.
+After decades of colonialist rule and dictatorship, Indonesia has recently enjoyed a period of relative political stability with a democratically elected government since 1999.
+However, this period has not been without challenges.

 Over the past 20 years, Indonesia has made enormous gains in poverty reduction.
 Since 1999, the poverty rate has been cut by more than half to 9.8% in 2020.
-However, of a population of around 270 million, about 26 million people still live below the poverty line, with many more living on or just above.
+However, of a population of around 270 million, about 26 million people still live below the poverty line, with a large number living on or just above the poverty line.

-Indonesia also faces significant social and economic inequality between its different regions and considerable challenges remain before Indonesia can achieve its long-term development goals.
+Indonesia faces significant social and economic inequality between its different regions, and considerable challenges remain before Indonesia can achieve its long-term development goals.

 Australian volunteers have been supporting development in Indonesia since 1951.